-- Maintaining a mix of retail funding in the region of 70-80% Term Deposits.
-This provides insulation against rate rises but is not as flexible in a rate reduction scenario. - Ensuring access to longer term fixed and floating rate funding is maintained via the Master Trust securitisation SPV. - Ensuring that there is a limit on the amount of Term Deposits that re-price over a short (3 month) period to provide insulation against a rapid rise in funding costs. - Execution of interest rate swaps to hedge interest rate risk in the banking book.
+- Maintaining a mix of retail funding in the region of 70-80%.
+This provides mitigation against rate rises but is not as flexible in a rate reduction scenario. - Ensuring access to longer term fixed and floating rate funding is maintained via securitisations. - Ensuring that there is a limit on the amount of Term Deposits to be refinanced over a short (3 month) period to provide insulation against a rapid rise in funding costs. - Execution of interest rate swaps to hedge interest rate risk in the banking book.